oskardotglobal/4get/docs/docker_tor.md

 Make sure it has permission `600` otherwise you will get an error

+> Permissions on directory /var/lib/tor/4get/ are too permissive.

+you can change permissions with

 ```
-Permissions on directory /var/lib/tor/4get/ are too permissive.
+chmod 600 4get
 ```

+3. Create a folder named "data" that will contain your DataDirectory

 4. create a `docker-compose.yaml` with the following content